 Vanadium flow batteries demonstrated some key fundamentals that are intrinsic to the technology such as:

-- Improved electrical performance and power density of the stack due to the use of innovative materials in the stack.
+Improved electrical performance and power density of the stack due to the use a novel design and innovative materials in the stack.
 This will grant a considerable reduction in the size and cost of the power side of the batteries